 Blue Book: EPA Radiogenic Cancer Risk Models and Projections for the U.S. Population

-The Blue Book uses the best science available to calculate cancer risk estimates separately by age at exposure, sex, and potentially affected organ.
-More specifically, the Blue Book presents new EPA cancer incidence and mortality risk coefficients for the U.S. population from exposure to low doses of ionizing radiation.
+The Blue Book calculates cancer risk estimates separately by age at exposure, sex and potentially affected organ.
+Its risk estimate methodology reflects the scientific consensus of the BEIR VII committee.
+The Blue Book presents new EPA cancer incidence and mortality risk coefficients for the U.S. population from exposure to low doses of ionizing radiationionizing radiationRadiation with so much energy it can knock electrons out of atoms.
+Ionizing radiation can affect the atoms in living things, so it poses a health risk by damaging tissue and DNA in genes..
 The document also presents the scientific basis for the estimates.

 The Blue Book has undergone an extensive peer review process, which included opportunities for the public and stakeholders to provide comment.

 As in BEIR VII, the models in the Blue Book describe how radiogenic cancer risks depend on such factors as:

 - Age at which person might get cancer.

 However, a number of extensions and modifications to the BEIR VII models have been implemented: